 Yvonne started Tai Chi in 1993 at Mount Waverley – her aim being to find a little balance in life.
-In early 1994, she moved to the new Glen Iris Saturday (the forerunner of the Ashburton class) morning class that had just started up in Toorak Road.
+In early 1994, she moved to the new Saturday morning Glen Iris (forerunner of the current Ashburton) class that had just started up in Toorak Road.
 There she met Noel, who was also a founding member of this new Saturday morning class, and who was looking for a mix of some gentler exercise (after having done all the standard energetic physical sports when younger and was now starting to feel the effect of some injuries) as well his desire to further explore some Eastern philosophies.

 In early 1996, Tai Chi brought Yvonne and Noel together and were married a year later.
 They have been teaching at the Saturday morning class for 25 years –with one break in 1997 due to a move to Brisbane with Noel’s work.
 They continue to enjoy learning and teaching the many Qigong, Tai Chi and Weapons routines that this class has seen over the last 26 years.
 They also enjoy the social aspects of the group which, collectively, have given a healthy and rewarding way of life.